-An Authorization for Medication Form, signed by the parent or legal guardian, must be filled out for those students who require prescription medication during the school day.

-By Florida School Regulations, all prescription medication must be in the original pharmacy container, noting all information pertinent to the student.
-Should the dosage change during the school year, a new form must be submitted.
+An Authorization for Medication Form, signed by the parent or legal guardian, must be filled out for those students who require prescription medication for a temporary condition (example: antibiotics, etc.).
+Medication must also be in the original pharmacy container noting all information pertinent to the student.
 Parents are to bring medication to the school nurse, who will be responsible for its safekeeping and timely administration.

+An Authorization for Medication Form must be filled out for each over-the-counter medication to be administered during the school day.
+All over-the-counter medications must be in the original packaging and given to the school nurse.
 At the end of the school year, parents must pick up all medications from the nurse.
 Medications will not be kept in school over the summer.